Lauren Dickson

-Lauren Dickson (born 26 April 2000) is a British cyclist from Scotland who rides for UCI Women's Continental Team Handsling Alba Development Road Team.
+Lauren Dickson (born 26 April 2000) is a British cyclist from Scotland who rides for UCI Women's World Tour FDJ–Suez.

 Career

-She is from Scotland and started as a junior runner before an injury in 2019 led her to competed in duathlon and triathlon before focusing on road race cycling from 2024.
+From Scotland, Dickson started as a junior runner before an injury in 2019 led her to compete in duathlon and triathlon before focusing on road race cycling from 2024.
 That year, she secured podium finishes at the Lancaster Grand Prix where she finished second riding for Edinburgh RC, and the Ryedale Grasscrete Grand Prix where she finished second after gaining a mid-season contract with Alba Development RT.
 She also claimed a victory at the Scottish National Hill Climb Championship.

 She won the Lincoln Grand Prix and placed third overall at the Tour of Norway.
 Riding for the Handsling Alba Development Road Team she finished seventeenth overall on her World Tour debut at the 2025 Tour of Britain Women.
 In June 2025, she had a top-ten finish at the British National Time Trial Championships.
 Later that year she signed a two-year contract with FDJ–Suez, the number one ranked team on the UCI Women's World Tour.

+On 13 September 2026, Dickson claimed her first professional win with victory on stage four of the Faun Tour Femmes.